-Wayne Haughton - Executive Director
+Wayne Haughton - Chief Development Officer

-Wayne Haughton has served as the Executive Director of the School since 2011 with responsibility for the daily operation of the School.
-He also works closely with the Board of Trustees, the Business Manager and the Principal in overseeing the execution of the charter, implementation of policies and compliance and regulations.
+Wayne Haughton served as the Executive Director of the School since 2011 with responsibility for the daily operation of the School and recently transitioned to the role of Chief Development Officer.
+He also works closely with the Board of Trustees and Chief Financial in overseeing the execution of the charter, implementation of policies and compliance, growth strategy and financial oversight.
 Mr. Haughton obtained his Bachelor's degree in Management from St. John's University and holds a Master's degree from Long Island University in School District Administration.
+He is currently a doctoral candidate at Molloy College.
 Mr. Haughton has over 24 years of experience in the fields of finance and management and has served in the Nassau County Treasurer's Office and Nassau County Department of Management and Budgets.
 Mr. Haughton previously served in the field of Education as a teacher.